 Greet them with a slow blink, set aside a specific time during the day to play and interact with them, using their favourite toys (cats are most playful in the early morning or early evening), and make sure you spend downtime with them curled up on the sofa or listening to music.

 Of course, the most important way to build your bond with your cat is to ensure you provide everything their heart desires on a daily basis!
-From giving them their favourite food, to cleaning their litter trays, and from providing cosy beds or ‘safe spots’ around the home to learning to ‘speak cat’ - you can also help them feel calm and serene with the support of FELIWAY Optimum - a new feline pheromone complex which helps cats feel safe and in control of their environment - something that all cats desire!
+From giving them their favourite food, to cleaning their litter trays, and from providing cozy beds or ‘safe spots’ around the home to learning to ‘speak cat’ - you can also help them feel calm and serene with the support of FELIWAY CLASSIC - a new feline pheromone complex which helps cats feel safe and in control of their environment - something that all cats desire!